 - having another person write a portion or all of your final exam;

 This means you must not cheat or try to cheat in any way.
 It hopefully means that you will come to value your achievement when it is honestly, fairly, and respectfully won through hard work.

 5.5 Academic Integrity

 Virtual High School is committed to ensuring the integrity and validity of student achievement within its courses by promoting academic honesty among its students.
 Students are responsible for upholding integrity and will be held accountable for the quality of their work and actions.
-VHS takes preventative measures to reduce the incidence of academic dishonesty among its students.
-VHS may review any work or correspondence submitted by a student to determine its authenticity and legitimacy.
+Virtual High School takes preventative measures to reduce the incidence of academic dishonesty among its students.
+Virtual High School may review any work or correspondence submitted by a student to determine its authenticity and legitimacy.
 Academic dishonesty will not be tolerated.
-Students who violate the academic integrity of VHS will be subject to discipline in accordance with this policy.
-Academic dishonesty consists of any deliberate attempt to falsify, fabricate or otherwise tamper with data information, records, or any other material that is relevant to the student’s participation within any course.
+Students who violate the academic integrity of Virtual High School will be subject to discipline in accordance with this policy.
+Academic dishonesty consists of any deliberate attempt to falsify, fabricate, or otherwise tamper with data information, records, or any other material that is relevant to the student’s participation within any course.
 Academic offenses include, but are not limited to: